Linda Motlhalo: Racing Louisville

+Glasgow City

+She returned to Glasgow City in February 2025.
+She helped the team to the 2025–2026 Scottish Women's Premier League Cup in March 2026.

 International career

 While attending the High Performance Centre, Motlhalo played for the South Africa women's national under-20 football team as a forward.
 This included in matches as part of the 2015 African U-20 Women's World Cup Qualifying Tournament.

 Motlhalo was called up to the senior squad for the first time in October 2015, following an injury to Thembi Kgatlana which caused her to be withdrawn from the team.
 Motlhalo did not play at the time, but instead made her debut against Cameroon in 2016, in which she scored in the 2–2 draw.
 She said, "I am just happy to have been part of this team.
 The senior players have made me feel at home and it was good to rub shoulders with the likes of Janine and Amanda.
 I really enjoyed my time here."

 In 2016, Motlhalo attended the 2016 Summer Olympics in Rio de Janeiro, before playing the 2016 Africa Women Cup of Nations in Cameroon as part of the Banyana Banyana side.

 At the 2018 Africa Women Cup of Nations in Ghana, Motlhalo started all five games for South Africa as the team reached the final of the competition before losing to Nigeria on penalties.
 She scored one goal at the competition and was named Player of the Match during her side's semifinal encounter with Mali.

 Motlhalo attended the 2019 FIFA Women's World Cup with South Africa but came into the tournament struggling with injury.
 While she started the side's opening game with Spain, the remainder of her tournament was limited to a late substitute appearance against China.

 In September 2021, Motlhalo scored for South Africa in a decisive 4–2 win over Nigeria as Banyana Banyana won the inaugural Aisha Buhari Cup in Lagos.
 Motlhalo was subsequently South Africa's top-scorer in qualification for the 2022 Africa Women Cup of Nations, scoring five goals across four fixtures with Mozambique and Algeria to help Banyana Banyana book a place at the finals.

+In South Africa’s opening match of the 2026 Women’s Africa Cup of Nations, she became the thirteenth player in the national team’s history to reach 100 international appearances when the team lost 2–1 against Tanzania.